ToyibOtus/Banking-DatawarehouseSQL-Server-Medallion-Architecture/README.md

 # Banking Datawarehouse — SQL Medallion Architecture

 Welcome to my **SQL Server Data Warehouse Project**!
-This project is a fully hands-on, end-to-end **SQL Server Data Warehouse** built from the ground up — from raw source data ingestion to business-ready analytics.
+This project is a fully hands-on, end-to-end **SQL Server Data Warehouse** built from the ground up, from raw source data ingestion to business-ready analytics.
 It is designed to reflect the standards and practices of a real-world banking data engineering environment, covering every layer of the modern data stack: architecture design, ETL pipeline development, data modelling, and advanced analytical reporting.

 The project is built on the **Medallion Architecture (Bronze → Silver → Gold)**, a widely adopted pattern in enterprise data warehousing that progressively refines raw data into clean, conformed, and business-ready information.
-Every design decision in this project — from schema naming conventions to stored procedure structure to load strategies — is grounded in industry practice.
+Every design decision in this project, from schema naming conventions to stored procedure structure to load strategies is grounded in industry practice.

 This is both a learning project and a portfolio piece.
 It demonstrates not just the ability to write SQL, but the ability to think like a data engineer: designing for traceability, performance, maintainability, and analytical value.